 What Is Religious OCD, And Can It Be Treated?

-Obsessive-compulsive disorder, commonly referred to as OCD, is a mental health issue that causes repeated, unwanted thoughts or sensations that result in the urge to do something repeatedly.
-Obsessions are unwanted thoughts or sensations and compulsions are activities that are often used to respond to or find relief from them.
+Obsessive-compulsive disorder, commonly referred to as OCD, is a mental health disorder that typically causes repeated, unwanted thoughts or sensations that often result in the urge to do something repeatedly.
+Obsessions are unwanted thoughts or sensations, and compulsions are activities that are often used to respond to or find relief from them.
 There are different types of obsessive-compulsive disorder, and each is based on the nature of the symptoms a person experiences.
 Religious OCD is one example of how the disorder can manifest, and for many, its symptoms can be upsetting, difficult to manage, and significant enough to affect daily life.

-Harm Obsessions with Checking Compulsions
+Harm Obsessions With Checking Compulsions

-Contamination Obsessions with Cleaning/Washing Compulsions
+Contamination Obsessions With Cleaning/Washing Compulsions

-What is Religious OCD and What Makes It Different?
+What Is Religious OCD And What Makes It Different?

 For example, if a person with religious OCD is afraid of going to hell, they may pray constantly to become worthy of salvation.
 While religion is a source of comfort for many people, those who experience religious OCD often feel fear and overwhelming emotional pain related to their perceived religious shortcomings.